-DOC range for rosé wine (only since 2011) and white wine (until 2010 under the Bianco Pisano di San Torpè DOC) in the Italian region Tuscany
+DOC area for rosé wine (only since 2011) and white wine (until 2010 under the DOC Bianco Pisano di San Torpè) in the Italian region Tuscany

-, The area includes the municipalities of Capannoli, Casciana Terme, Chianni, Crespina, Lari, Palaia, Ponsacco and Terricciola, parts of Cascina, Fauglia, Lajatico, Lorenzana, Montopoli in Val d'Arno, Peccioli, Pontedera, San Miniato e Santa Luce in the province of Pisa, as well as Collesalvetti in the province of Livorno.
-If the grapes come from defined, classified vineyards, Vigna can be given followed by the vineyard name.
-There are around 80 defined geographic names.
+, The zone includes the municipalities of Capannoli, Casciana Terme, Chianni, Crespina, Lari, Palaia, Ponsacco and Terricciola, parts of the municipalities of Cascina, Fauglia, Lajatico, Lorenzana, Montopoli in Val d'Arno, Peccioli, Pontedera, San Miniato and Santa Luce in the province of Pisa, and Collesalvetti in the province of Livorno.
+If the grapes come from defined, classified vineyards, Vigna can be given followed by the location name.
+There are around 80 defined geographical names.

 The four varietal wines Chardonnay

 must consist of at least 85% of the respective variety.
 The Bianco

 is made from Trebbiano Toscano (50%).
 The rosato

 is made from at least 50% Sangiovese.
 The Vin Santo